How to Organize Medicines and Supplements

 The more we can learn to put items into their home, the more likely we will never have to declutter a space over and over again.

-For me, I am all about simplicity.
-Whenever possible I will always use baskets to organize our things.
-One step is all we need to put something away and, for our family at least, one step is all they are willing to do.
+One step is all you need to put something away and for our family, one step is all they are willing to do.

 Click here to subscribe

-Now, I am not saying this will work for everyone, you may want things a bit more organized out.
-Maybe the large basket appeals to you, but you would rather have color-coded bins inside of the basket to sort things down even more.
 You could do a small blue bin for cough medication, a red bin for allergies, and a green bin for infant medication.

 Whatever you feel is going to help you stick with a system is the path that you want to take when organizing a new area.